L'amore è femmina (song)

-"L'amore è femmina" (/it/; "Love is female") is a song recorded by Italian singer-songwriter Nina Zilli for her second studio album of the same title.
+"L'amore è femmina" (/it/; "Love is female") is a song co-written and recorded by Italian singer-songwriter Nina Zilli.
+It was released on 13 April 2012 as the second single from her second studio album of the same title.

 It was produced by Michele Canova and written by Zilli herself with American songwriter Charlie Mason (who went on to win the Eurovision Song Contest 2014) and Swedish songwriters Christian Rabb, Kristoffer Sjökvist and Frida Molander.
 The song was selected by the Italian broadcaster RAI to represent in the Eurovision Song Contest 2012, which was held in Baku, Azerbaijan.

 At the contest, it was performed in a bilingual English–Italian version titled "L'amore è femmina (Out of Love)".

 Background and composition

 The song was originally written in English by Christian Rabb, Kristoffer Sjökvist, Frida Molander and Charlie Mason.
 A demo of the song was later sent to Zilli's manager, Fabrizio Giannini.
 After hearing the song, Zilli translated the lyrics in Italian and recorded it with the title "L'amore è femmina".
 The song was chosen as the sixth track of her second studio album, named after the song itself.

 Explaining the meaning of the song, Zilli claimed that the lyrics are written from the point of view of a woman telling her man that he should not expect anything from her if he acts "like a stupid".
 Zilli also stated that the song contains references to sensual love, specifying that she didn't intend to write a sort of new "Material Girl".